 - 1. Why were there only eleven disciples mentioned in v 16 and not twelve?
 Which mountain do you think they went to? - 2.
-What does the fact that they worshipped Jesus (v 17a) indicate about their understanding of his identity since his resurrection? - 3.
+What does the fact that they worshipped Jesus (v 17a) indicate about their understanding of his identity since the resurrection? - 3.
 Why do you think some doubted (v 17b)?
 What were they doubting and why? - 4.
 Who gave Jesus the absolute authority he speaks of in v 18 and what does this tell us about him? - 5.
 Jesus uses his absolute authority to command his followers to 'go and make disciples' (v 19a).
 What do you think the word 'disciple' means? - 6.
 Up to this point in the biblical story, God's redemptive focus had been mainly on Israel, the Jewish nation.
 Why do you think he now instructs his Jewish followers to go and make disciples of the nations (i.e. the Gentiles, the non-Jews)?
 How might they have felt about having to take the Gospel to pagans who they had always regarded as unclean and ungodly (see Ephesians 2 v 11-13 for a sense of how Gentiles would have been regarded by Jews until this point). - 7.
 Jesus then tells in them v 19b-20a how to make a disciple of someone.
 First, by baptising them in the name of the Trinity.
-What does this baptism signify and why is it a crucial part of making a disciple?
+What does this baptism signify and why is it a crucial part of making a disciple? - 8.
+Second, making a disciple involves teaching those who have been baptised everything Jesus had commanded them.
+Why is this teaching a critical element in disciple-making?
+What kind of things would they have taught new disciples?